stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     $config
 );
 $tagId = 3; // int | The ID of the tag.
-$includeprocessModels = sit; // string | Will add process models to the response
+$includeprocessModels = qui; // string | Will add process models to the response
-$includeprocessModelsCount = 10; // int | Will add process models count to the response
+$includeprocessModelsCount = 1; // int | Will add process models count to the response

 try {
     $result = $apiInstance->getBusinessProcessesShow($tagId, $includeprocessModels, $includeprocessModelsCount);